core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 C=Critical, U=Unsafe, N=NoCacheKey, R=Repeatable" align="center"}

-The presence of this option means that the message payload also contains EDHOC data, which must be extracted and processed as defined in {{server-processing}}, before the rest of the message can be processed.
+The presence of this option means that the message payload also contains EDHOC data, which must be extracted and processed as defined in {{server-processing-intro}}, before the rest of the message can be processed.

 {{fig-edhoc-opt}} shows an example of a CoAP message transported over UDP and containing both the EDHOC data and the OSCORE ciphertext, using the newly defined EDHOC option for signalling.